Skip to content

 Basic Table

-To create a table, you need to implement the TableDelegate trait and provide column definitions:
+To create a table, you need to implement the TableDelegate trait and provide column definitions, and use TableState to manage the table state.

 rust